reilem/Haskell-Useful/README.md

 ### Monad Class ###

-Monad class.
+Monads:
-  return: wraps a given value and returns. bind (>>=): takes a wrapped value and function and returns outcome as wrapped value.
+`>>=`: Allows a wrapped value to be applied to a function that takes a regular value and return a wrapped value.
 ```haskell
 class Monad m where
   return :: a -> m a